Torxed/github-autorun/README.md

 # github-autorun

-Approves runners automatically based on conditions and checks
+Approves runners automatically in PR's if `.github/workflows` are untouched.

 # Install & Run